Git-K3rnel/VulnHub/FristiLeaks-1.3/README.md

 ## Privilege Escalation to fristigod user

-Now that we have decoded the strings, we can change the user to `fristigod`
+Now that we have decoded the strings, we can change the user to `fristigod` with the password `LetThereBeFristi!` :

 ```bash
 [admin@localhost ~]$ su fristigod